 Dogs can make great pets.
-Having a dog as a pet can have benefits for anyone, including people with PTSD.
+Having a dog as a pet can benefit anyone who likes dogs, including people with PTSD.
 For example, dogs:

 Recovering from PTSD is a process.
 Evidence-based treatments for PTSD help people do things they have been avoiding because of their PTSD, such as standing close to a stranger or going into a building without scanning it for danger first.
 Evidence-based treatments can also help people feel better.
 Dogs can help you deal with some parts of living with PTSD, but they are not a substitute for effective PTSD treatment.

-Although people with PTSD who have a service dog or emotional support dog may feel comforted by the animal, there is some chance he or she may continue to believe that they cannot do certain things on their own.
+Although people with PTSD who have a service dog for a physical disability or emotional support dog may feel comforted by the animal, there is some chance they may continue to believe that they cannot do certain things on their own.
 For example, if the dog keeps strangers from coming too close, the owner will not have a chance to learn that they can handle this situation without the dog.
-Depending on a dog can get in the way of the recovery process for PTSD.
+Becoming dependent on a dog can get in the way of the recovery process for PTSD.
 Based on what we know from research, evidence-based treatment provides the best chance of recovery from PTSD.

 A service dog is a dog trained to do specific tasks for a person that he or she cannot do because of a disability.
 Service dogs can pick things up, guide a person with vision problems, or help someone who falls or loses balance easily.
 For example, a service dog can help a blind person walk down the street or get dangerous things out of the way when someone is having a seizure.